-“We know that probably the most common way mothers get CMV is from their own children.
-How do you get it from your children?
-It can be from exposure to things like saliva,” states Dr. Kenneth Alexander, Chief of Infectious Diseases at Nemours Children’s Hospital.
+“We know that probably the most common way mothers get CMV is own children.
+How do you children?
+It can from exposure to things like saliva,” states Dr. Kenneth Alexander, Chief of Infectious Diseases at Nemours Children’s Hospital.
 It can also be picked up like the common cold, or from contact with children’s bodily fluids.

-As for Samantha, her son was left with a brain malformation and hearing loss.
+As for Samantha, her son was left with brain malformation and hearing loss.
 One in every 150 babies is born with congenital CMV.
-While the damage caused is permanent, there are treatments available to keep it from getting worse.
-Ultimately, education is the key to prevention.
+While the damage caused is permanent, there are treatments available to keep from getting worse.
+Ultimately, education is key to prevention.

 What is Cytomegalovirus?

-CMV is a very common, but often unknown, virus which infects anywhere from 50 to 80% of American adults by the age of 40.
-One in three children are infected by the age of five, at which time they are the most contagious carriers of the disease.
-Yet, according to the National CMV Foundation, only as few as 9% of women have ever heard of it!
+CMV is very common, but often unknown, virus which infects anywhere from 50 to 80% of American adults by the age of 40.
+One in three children are infected by the age of five, at which time the most contagious carriers of the disease.
+Yet, according to National CMV Foundation, only as few as 9% of women have ever heard of it!

-In most healthy individuals, the symptoms of CMV can be mild and comparable to a cold or flu-like illness, with muscle aches, sore throat, or fever.
+In most healthy individuals, the symptoms of CMV can mild and comparable to cold or flu-like illness, with muscle aches, sore throat, or fever.
 It is often mistaken for mononucleosis.
-Once a person is infected, CMV remains in the body for life, potentially reactivating with stress or suppression of the immune system.
+Once a person is infected, CMV remains in body for life, potentially reactivating with stress or suppression of immune system.

-- Retinitis — This involved inflammation of the light-sensitive portion of the retina.
-What CMV does is infect and kill the cells in the eyes and cause massive inflammation.
-This can lead to ailments such as blurry vision, floaters in the eyes, light flashes, blind spots, and eventually can lead to blindness.
-Two thirds of people who are diagnosed with retinitis usually have CMV in at least one eye, two if left untreated.
+- Retinitis — This involved inflammation of light-sensitive portion the retina.
+What CMV is infect and kill the cells in eyes and cause massive inflammation.
+This can lead to ailments such as blurry vision, floaters in eyes, light flashes, blind spots, and eventually can lead to blindness.
+Two thirds of people who are diagnosed with retinitis usually have CMV in least one eye, two if left untreated.

 - Esophagitis — CMV can affect the esophagus and can cause fever, swelling, nausea,